roc-ket-cod-er/CWatch/journal.md

 <img width="796" height="408" alt="image" src="https://github.com/user-attachments/assets/1e6b516a-c284-4173-9bc1-d2d9ece96cd0" />

 Well ima a go submit it now.

-I won't add the hours for submitting, and thus I will only add 3.5 hours today
+I was going though my BOM, and now the cost is around ~200.

+I honestly have no Idea what to do.
+Been spending all my time on this...

-### Hours 3.5/42.5
+### Hours 4.5/43.5